Common Questions and Troubleshooting

 A customer might have tried the Free filters first, then switched over to the pain plans.
 In these instances a customer might configure their router, but forget the original testing on the local machine.
 This creates a situation where the router is configured correctly, but the local DNS configuration is bypassing the router.
 It is always good to double check that your local system is obtaining the IP from the router or locally, and it's configured to the appropriate DNS resolver you are trying to test.
 If you purchase a plan, be sure to switch all your test systems to the DNS IPs provided in your dashboard.

-A great way to verify which filter you are using is to run the following command in your terminal:
+A great way to verify which filter you are using is to run the following command in your terminal (or command prompt):

 2. DNS is Being HiJacked by ISP or Router